berg003/QuestionAnswerTemplate/README.md

 # QuestionAnswerTemplate
-A template for creating Question Answer web browser.
+A template for creating Question Answer web page.